Frequently Asked Questions

 I’m staying in one of Northumbrian Water’s luxury lodges, what equipment is included?

 The lodges are fully equipped with everything you need including a television, DVD player, washer/dryer, fridge/freezer, microwave, dishwasher, bed linen and duvets.
 Cots and high chairs are available to hire.
 Some lodges are available with wheelchair access but we do not hire wheelchairs.
 Pets are welcome in some lodges at an extra charge – please advise us when booking.
-You will need to bring your own towels and household products such as washing up liquid and dishwahers tablets, etc.

 Do I have to bring towels and bed linen?